Qualys-Public/CloudSecurity/README.md

 ## Description

 * **AWS_CV_Connector_CSV** - This helps you to do a CSV import of AWS Accounts to create Cloudview connectors.
 * **AWS_CV_Connector_CloudFormation** - This helps you to create cross-account role trust, assign Security Audit Policy, and CloudView Connector using a CloudFormation Template that can be run in AWS account.
 * **AWS_Connector_CSV** - This helps you to do a CSV import of AWS Accounts to create connectors.
 * **AWS_Connector_CloudFormation** - This helps you to create cross-account role trust, assign Security Audit Policy, and a Connector using a CloudFormation Template that can be run in AWS account.
 * **AWS_Scanner_CloudFormation** - This helps you to create a pre authorized scanners using a CloudFormation Template that can be run in AWS account.
 * **AZURE_Connector_CSV** - This helps you to do a CSV import of Azure subscriptions to create connectors.
 * **AWS_Cloud_Agent_SSM** - This helps you to deploy Cloud Agent across your AWS System Manager (SSM managed) managed instances using SSM.
 * **Cloud_Agent_Ansible** - This helps you to deploy Cloud Agent across your Linux instances in any cloud.
 * **AWS_Cloud_Agent_UserdataScripts** - This helps you to deploy Cloud Agent across your instances using user data scripts.
 * **AWS_Cloud_Agent_CodePipeline** - This helps you to deploy Cloud Agent across your instances using Ansible Playbook added in repository as Configuration management or Continuous Delivery.
 * **AWS_Cloud_Agent_Bootstrap** - This helps you to deploy Cloud Agent across your instances while its launching using AWS CloudWatch, Lambda & SSM Doc for Bootstrap
 * **AZURE_Cloud_Agent_AutomationAccount** - This helps you to deploy Cloud Agent across your virtual machines using Azure Automation and Run command
 * **AWS_BeanStalk_Cloud_Agent_Ebextensions** - This helps you to deploy Cloud Agent across your Elastic Beanstalk instances using yaml config file in .ebextensions folder
 * **AWS_Golden_Ami_Pipeline** - This helps you to create a Golden AMI Pipeline integrated with a pre authorized scanner for vulnerability assessments

-## Contributing:
-~~Thank you for your interest in contributing to our project.
-Whether it's a bug report, new feature, correction, or additional documentation, we greatly value feedback and contributions from our community.~~

 ## Credits:
 we would like to thanks the contributors of various scripts under this project.